codemagic-ci-cd/codemagic-docs/content/testing-yaml/testing.md

 ---

 Test scripts are added under `scripts` in the [overall architecture](../getting-started/yaml#template), before the build commands.
+You can display test results visually in the build overview if you use expanded form of the script in codemagic.yaml.
+Just include the `test_report` field with a glob pattern matching the test result file location.
+Supported test report formats are Junit and Flutter `--machine` report.

 ## React Native unit test